camillefrayssinhes/thepandassurfers.github.io/index.md

 In the following, we want to investigate the reciprocal relationships between the fluctuations of the Apple stock market and media coverage related to this company.
 We explore the Quotebank data set and filter out any quotes that are not related to the company, the products or its direction board.
 We then combine it with informations on Apple stock market, collected with the Yahoo Finance API.

-What is the role of the media coverage in explaining stock market fluctuations ?
-Firstly, we will ask what is the influence of the people's opinions about Apple expressed in the media on the stock market ?
+What is the role of the media coverage in explaining stock market fluctuations?
+Firstly, we will ask what is the influence of the people's opinions about Apple expressed in the media on the stock market?
 Then, we will examine who are the individuals who have influence over potential customers.
-Do these influencers have an impact on the company image and eventually, on the stock market ?
+Do these influencers have an impact on the company image and eventually, on the stock market?
 The aim is to obtain insights on the interplay between the media coverage and the Apple stock market fluctuations.

-### Why Apple ?
+### Why Apple?
 {% include world_map_apple_stores.html %}

 Apple is an American multinational technology company that specializes in consumer electronics, computer software and online services.
 Apple is the largest information technology company by revenue (totaling $274.5 billion in 2020) and, since January 2021, the world's most valuable company.
 It is one of the Big Five American information technology companies, alongside Amazon, Google, Facebook, and Microsoft.
 Today, it is widely spread all over the world, and Apple possesses stores around the world as can be seen below.
 If you zoom in you might even find the original Apple store at Tysons Corner in McLean, Virginia, USA !

-### Where Are We Heading ?
+### Where Are We Heading?

 In order to provide the reader with a rough outline, we begin the story with a <a href='#PreCurs'>precursory look</a> into the data we have collected.
 This is accompanied by a look at the question <a href='#coverage'>"How does the media coverage of Apple evolve over time and how does it influence the Apple stock?"</a>.